leangjia/blender_docs/trunk/blender_docs/manual/modeling/point_cloud.rst

 Point Cloud
 ***********

-Point Clouds are a special object type that is a container for data points in 3D Space.
+Point Clouds are a special object type that is a container for points in 3D space.
-Each data point can have a set of `Attributes`_ but must at least have a `position` attribute to store the X, Y and Z coordinates of each point.
+They can be used to represent 3D scans and in the future can represent particles.
-Point Clouds can be used to represent photoscans and in the future can represent particles.
+Each point can store data in a set of `Attributes`_.

 .. figure:: /images/modeling_point-cloud_example.png